Azonoz/Azonoz/README.md

 Welcome to my GitHub profile!
 I'm Wajahat, a Cloud Enthusiast based in Brisbane.
 Here's a bit about me:

 - 🔭 I’m currently working on implementing 3 Tiered Web application on AWS.
-- 🌱 I’m currently learning Terraform, Docker and Kebernetes.
+- 🌱 I’m currently learning Terraform, Docker and Kubernetes.
 - 💬 Ask me about AWS, Cloud and Testing
 - 📫 How to reach me: https://www.wajahatahmed.com
 - ⚡ Fun fact: Likes to build cars !!!